All-optical quantum simulation of ultrastrong optomechanics

-In Fig.~\ref{FigS4}(c), we plot the probability distribution $P_{\text{app}}^{(+)}[X(\theta_{0})]$ for the state $|\phi_{+}(t)\rangle_{b}$.
-Here, we take the rotated angle $\theta_{0}=\arg[\beta(t_{s})]-\pi/2$, the quadrature direction is, in this case, perpendicular to the link line between the two main peaks.
+In Fig.~\ref{Wignerclosfig}(c) we plot the probability distributions $P_{\text{app}}^{(+)}[X(\theta_{0})]$ for the state $|\phi_{+}(t)\rangle_{b}$.
+Here we take the rotated angle $\theta_{0}=\arg[\beta(t_{s})]-\pi/2$; the quadrature direction is, in this case, perpendicular to the link line between the two main peaks.
 Whenever the two coherent states are projected onto this quadrature, the probability distributions will overlap exactly, which will make the interference maximum.
-As shown in Fig.~\ref{FigS4}(c), the larger $\vert\xi_{\text{ss}}\vert$ can cause a stronger oscillation in the probability distributions corresponding to the generated cat states.
+As shown in Fig.~\ref{Wignerclosfig}(c), the larger $\vert\xi_{\text{ss}}\vert$ can cause a stronger oscillation in the probability distributions corresponding to the generated cat states.
 Note that the probability distributions are much easier to detect than the Wigner functions because the quadrature operators only need to be measured at a given rotating angle.

-\subsubsection{2.
-Cat-state generation based on the exact Hamiltonian $H_{\mathrm{ext}}$}
+\subsection{Cat-state generation based on the exact Hamiltonian $H_{\mathrm{ext}}$}